maulikdave-fh/bdi/README.md

 5. Habitat Indicator -> indicates how a given restoration site is evolving over-time in-terms of habitat niches

 #### Out of Scope
 1. Ability to add observations.
-RPs have to do it directly to supported CSIS, atleast in current version being built
+RPs have to do it directly to supported Crowdsourced Species Identification System (CSIS), atleast in current version being built
 2. Native Mobile Apps support.

 ### Quality Requirements